 Cora Hoekstra grew up on a dairy farm on the Calgary and Edmonton Trail, just north of Morningside.
 Cora completed elementary and junior high school in Lacombe, and high school in Ponoka.
 She pursued and completed her Bachelor of Science degree in Home Economics, majoring in Family Studies, at the University of Alberta.

-Cora met her husband Pete in Edmonton.
-They moved to Lethbridge, where they lived for six years.
-She was an instructor at the community college on the Peigan Reserve.
-The Hoekstras moved to Lacombe in 1992 with a new baby in tow.
-They settled happily on Bruns Crescent, and over the course of a few years added three more kids to their family.
-Cora and Pete are now empty nesters but regularly enjoy the company of their children and four grandchildren.
+The Hoekstras moved to Lacombe in 1992 and settled happily on Bruns Crescent.
+Cora and Pete are now empty nesters but regularly enjoy the company of their children and eight grandchildren.

 Cora is an active volunteer in Lacombe.
 She was the coordinator for Rainbows, a support program for children and families dealing with grief.
 She then became a board member for the Lacombe and District Family and Community Support Services, and volunteered at the Food Bank.

 Cora served as a member of the Lacombe Christian School Board for two terms, and was a member of its finance and education committees.
-For the last 11 years Cora, along with her husband Pete, have organized the Lacombe Community Christmas Dinner with support from the City of Lacombe.
+For 13 years Cora, along with her husband Pete, organized the Lacombe Community Christmas Dinner with support from the City of Lacombe.

-Councillor Hoekstra was elected in October 2017.
-She serves on the following municipal boards and committees:
+Councillor Hoekstra was elected in October 2017, and reelected in October 2021.
+She served on the following municipal boards and committees:

 - Emergency Management Advisory Committee